eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 ```

 The AUTOSAR Adaptive service model is different than the iceoryx one.
 Hence, as the next step it
 needs to be determined whether a service can be considered as complete.
-Typically, someone writing
+Unlike in AUTOSAR, in
+iceoryx a service is represented by the individual `Publisher` or `Server`.
+The `MinimalSkeleton`
+service is considered as available as soon as all members are available.
+Typically, someone
-a binding would query a database with e.g. the AUTOSAR meta model here.
-If the service is complete
+writing a binding would query a database with e.g. the AUTOSAR meta model here.
+If the service is
-the result in form of a container is passed to the caller.
+complete the result in form of a container is passed to the caller.

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/src/runtime.cpp] [verify iceoryx mapping] -->
 ```cpp